- A new solution for contact centers

 Even before a customer connects with a representative, the technology’s capacity for lightning-fast object recognition enables it to classify the nature of the call, assess its urgency and carry out a series of basic checks.

-Armed with all this data, a computer vision-enabled platform then identifies the correct department and agent, providing a full visual analysis and a suggested fix, based on previous successful resolutions.
-This information is then relayed to the customer, usually in the form of augmented reality instructions, overlaid on the user’s mobile screen.
+Armed with all this data, a Computer Vision-enabled platform then identifies the correct department and agent, providing a full visual analysis and a suggested fix, based on previous successful resolutions.
+This information is then relayed to the customer, usually in the form of Augmented Reality instructions overlaid on the user’s mobile screen.

 When it comes to gadgets and gizmos, it’s often a case of simple troubleshooting, and showing the customer which buttons to press with simple arrows and boxes is proven to provide more first-time fixes, while boosting customer satisfaction scores.

 Real life is seldom neat and tidy.
-That’s why contact centers need computer vision to clean many of the images provided by their customers, eliminating blurring, reflections and shadows.
+That’s why contact centers need Computer Vision to clean many of the images provided by their customers, eliminating blurring, reflections and shadows.
 This technique is performed by imaging a point source and using the Point Spread Function (PSF) to restore the lost image information.
 When a stressed-out customer is trying to show his router to a remote agent, the video image he’s providing isn’t going to win an Oscar.
 But with real-time image restoration, the contact center agent can literally make the best of a bad situation.

 We’re all more protective of our data these days, with identity theft still a hot-button issue.
-That’s why the companies we entrust with our most private information – like banks, medical providers and insurance companies – rely on computer vision as a foolproof means of verifying their customer’s identities through facial recognition – even in challenging lighting conditions and from unusual angles.
+That’s why the companies we entrust with our most private information – like banks, medical providers and insurance companies – rely on Computer Vision as a foolproof means of verifying their customers’ identities through facial recognition – even in challenging lighting conditions and from unusual angles.

-By automatically generating textual descriptions of objects or issues identified within images, computer vision platforms make it easier for everyone to search the company system and find exactly the solution they need.
-For example, an insurance agent can simply type “fender bender” or “cracked windshield” into the search bar and instantly find relevant images of similar incidents, enabling them to estimate the cost of the damage in no time flat.
+By automatically generating textual descriptions of objects or issues identified within images, Computer Vision platforms make it easier for all employees to search the company system and find the exact solution they need.
+For example, an insurance agent can simply type “fender bender” or “cracked windshield” into the search bar and instantly find relevant images of similar incidents, enabling them to estimate the cost of the damage in a fraction of the time.

 Visual search engine technology from the likes of Pinterest, Bing, Target, and ASOS now enable us to search for images similar to the ones we already have.
 It’s hardly surprising that companies which receive millions of images from customers every day have embraced the possibilities.
 By dropping an image of an unusual error message on a device into a search bar, agents can find the right fix even faster than with text search.
 When it comes to those common troubleshooting issues – like when a customer has plugged the wrong cable into his new router – it’s a technology that can slash minutes off a call.

 For leading contact centers, it’s not enough to provide a customer with instructions – the agent must also verify that they’ve been carried out successfully.
-Computer vision algorithms can now track the changes from one 2D image to another – usually between adjacent frames in a video sequence – to track a customer’s movements and make sure that they’ve completed the fix correctly.
-Remote visual assistance gives a remote agent eyes on everything, but motion estimation essentially gives them the ability to guide a customer’s every move – giving the agent hands-on problem-solving abilities.
+Computer Vision algorithms can now track the changes from one 2D image to another – usually between adjacent frames in a video sequence – to track a customer’s movements and make sure that they’ve completed the fix correctly.
+Remote visual assistance gives the agent eyes on everything, but motion estimation essentially gives them the ability to guide a customer’s every move – giving the agent hands-on problem-solving abilities.

-But with customer experience advancing rapidly towards full self-service as standard, we’ll soon be visually interacting with virtual assistants that can visually guide us towards self-resolution of all our tech issues.
+But with customer experience advancing rapidly towards full self-service as standard, we’ll soon be interacting with virtual assistants that can visually guide us towards self-resolution of all our tech issues.